Andriy Portnov: Lawsuit against the Ministry of Foreign Affairs, the GPU and the Embassy of Ukraine in Canada

 In February 2019, Portnov filed a lawsuit against the Ministry of Foreign Affairs of Ukraine, the Prosecutor General's Office, the Embassy of Ukraine in Canada and Ambassador Andriy Shevchenko for initiating the maintenance of sanctions against him in Canada.
-In his statement of claim, Portnov said that the Prosecutor General's Office and the Ambassador of Ukraine to Canada in correspondence with the Canadian authorities called him a suspect, and allegedly because of this he was included in the list of sanctions of this country (although, according to Portnov, he was not a suspect in any case). was.
+In his statement of claim, Portnov said that the Prosecutor General's Office and the Ambassador of Ukraine to Canada in correspondence with the Canadian authorities called him a suspect, and allegedly because of this he was included in the list of sanctions of this country (although, according to Portnov, he was not a suspect in any case).
 According to information published in the register of the Commissioner for Lobbying of Canada, in order to get rid of Canadian sanctions, Portnov hired two lobbyists.

-In July 2019, the Pechersk court of Kyiv upheld Portnov's lawsuit "for protection of honor and dignity" and decided to collect 7 million from the budget in favor of Portnov.
+In July 2019, the Pechersk Court of Kyiv upheld Portnov's lawsuit "for protection of honor and dignity" and decided to collect 7 million from the budget in favor of Portnov.
 His lawyer, Olena Isayevska, confirmed that the decision was made by Judge Serhiy Vovk.

 Pressure on journalists

-In November 2019, the national police registered a criminal case against Portnov, accusing him of pressuring the editorial board of the "Schemes: Corruption in Details" program (Radio Libertu project).
-Portnov first released the personal data of the driver of the film crew "Schemes" - because the editorial office was preparing an investigation into his connections with the new Ukrainian government, and later threatened the entire editorial office with detailed personal and personal information and details about private life.
+In November 2019, the national police registered a criminal case against Portnov, accusing him of pressuring the editorial board of the "Schemes: Corruption in Details" program (Radio Liberty project).
+Portnov first released the personal data of the driver of the film crew "Schemes" − because the editorial office was preparing an investigation into his connections with the new Ukrainian government, and later threatened the entire editorial office with detailed personal and personal information and details about private life.

 The editorial board expressed pressure, the management of Radio Liberty condemned Portnov's threats to "Schemes", representatives of the Ukrainian media community made an open statement about Portnov's threats to the "Schemes" editorial board and called to bring Portnov to justice and guarantee the safety of journalists.

-The National Police registered criminal proceedings under two articles of the Criminal Code of Ukraine - "obstruction of the lawful professional activity of journalists" and "threat or violence against a journalist."
+The National Police registered criminal proceedings under two articles of the Criminal Code of Ukraine − "obstruction of the lawful professional activity of journalists" and "threat or violence against a journalist."

 The next day, the police opened a case on Portnov's statement about obstruction of his journalistic activity, which was based on a certificate from the Ukrainian TV channel "112" that he had become a special correspondent of the TV company and had a written editorial assignment.
 The TV channel refused to comment on this, citing the confidentiality of cooperation.